Untangling Japan’s Inkan System

 Incorporation timeline and seal-dependent filings

 Any delay in seal production, registration, or proper usage can jeopardize critical launch activities.
 Proactively synchronizing seal procurement with other incorporation steps, such as document translation and director onboarding, can significantly streamline the process, according to JETRO.
+Teams should also familiarize themselves with chart of accounts management in Japan early on, as financial setup depends on having registered seals in place.

 Successfully setting up operations in Japan requires more than basic checklists.
 Embedding seal awareness into team training, process documentation, and ongoing compliance culture is essential.